 Position Title: Director, Science and Regulatory Affairs

-Reports to: Vice President Science and Regulatory Affairs
+Reports to: Senior Vice President Science and Regulatory Affairs

 Primary Purpose of the Position:

-The Director, Science and Regulatory Affairs, has responsibility within the Health Section for policy development and successful execution of initiatives that improve the ability of BIO companies to conduct research and development and gain regulatory approval of products, both within the United States and internationally.
-The focus of the position will be primarily on activities of the Food and Drug Administration, but will also include advocacy with numerous scientific, regulatory and other bodies both in the United States and abroad.
+The Director, Science and Regulatory Affairs, has responsibility within the Health Section for providing policy development and successful execution of initiatives that improve the ability of BIO companies to conduct research and development and gain regulatory approval of products, both within the United States and internationally.
+The focus of the position will be primarily to assist in supervising science and regulatory staff level activities relating to the Food and Drug Administration, but will also include advocacy with numerous scientific, regulatory and other bodies both in the United States and abroad.

-- Support the Vice President of Science and Regulatory to build and lead a strong science and regulatory advocacy function with the Health Section
+- Support the Senior Vice President of Science and Regulatory to supervise, build and lead a strong science and regulatory advocacy function with the Health Section

 - Represent BIO externally on science and regulatory biotech issues.